Matilde-Valente/mobies-app/README.md

+# Project description
+This is an application for browsing popular movies, display a detail page of a selected movie/tv series and play a short movie trailer

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.